 Salary Info and Job Outlook

 Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to court referral officers, it does publish data pertinent to probation officers and correctional treatment specialists.
-The BLS predicts that the employment of such officers and specialists will decrease by about 1% during the 2012-2022 decade.
-Probation officers and correctional treatment specialists were reported to have earned median salaries of $48,440 in May 2013 by the BLS; those employed by local governments earned the most money, averaging $53,870 a year in 2013.
+The BLS predicts that the employment of such officers and specialists will increase slower than average during the 2018-2028 decade.
+Probation officers and correctional treatment specialists were reported to have earned mean salaries of $58,790 in May 2018 by the BLS; those employed by local governments earned the most money, averaging $62,110 a year in 2018.